Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Rubber band ligation is a procedure in which the hemorrhoid is tied off at its base with rubber bands, cutting off the blood flow to the hemorrhoid.
 This treatment is only for internal hemorrhoids.

-A scar will form in place of the hemorrhoid, holding nearby veins so they don't bulge into the anal canal.
+A scar will form in place of the hemorrhoid.
+The scar will hold nearby veins so they don't bulge into the anal canal.

-After the procedure, you may feel pain and have a sensation of fullness in the lower abdomen.
+After the procedure, you may feel pain and have a sensation of fullness in your lower belly.
 Or you may feel as if you need to have a bowel movement.

-People respond differently to this procedure.
-Some are able to return to regular activities (but avoid heavy lifting) almost immediately.
-Others may need 2 to 3 days of bed rest.
+Some people are able to return to regular activities right away.
+Others may need to take a few days off work.

 Rubber band ligation is the most widely used treatment for internal hemorrhoids.
 If you still have symptoms after three or four treatments, surgery may be considered.